Is Your Code Generated by ChatGPT Really Correct? Rigorous Evaluation of Large Language Models for Code Generation: Conclusion Future Work

-One on-going work of \sys is to bring better-quality testing to more and more code benchmarks such as \mbpp.
-In the future, one can also explore more and better test generation techniques to keep improving the benchmark quality.
-Meanwhile, high-quality test suites may include large numbers of tests, unnecessarily slowing down the code generation evaluation.
-Therefore, we are also leveraging test suite reduction techniques~\cite{zhang2011empirical, shi2014balancing} widely studied in the software engineering community to further systematically reduce redundant tests while maintaining the test effectiveness.
-Furthermore, formal verifiers can be used to prove functional correctness but are oftentimes used for domain-specific programs, \eg SMT solvers for arithmetic problems~\cite{shypula2021learning}.
-Future work can look into how to integrate \sys with more formal verification tools (\eg translation validation~\cite{lopes2021alive2}) to provide stronger guarantees of the evaluation results when applicable.
+Since launched, the \sys PyPI package has been installed by over 6k times in 5 months.
+We also keep evaluating new models for code and maintain a leaderboard at \url{https://evalplus.github.io/leaderboard.html}.
+In the future, we plan to apply \sys to bring better-quality testing for more code benchmarks such as \mbpp.
+Meanwhile. future work can look into how to integrate \sys with more formal verification (\eg Dafny~\cite{dafny}) or validation techniques (\eg translation validation~\cite{lopes2021alive2}) to provide stronger guarantees of the evaluation results when applicable.
 Additionally, the core test generation technique behind can be even used to remind developers of potential flaws of the accepted \llm{}-generated code snippets when doing AI pair-programming (\eg Copilot~\cite{copilot}).